prophile/typ-report/sections/stuttering.md

 then it is equivalent to `2 * B` by the basic laws of arithmetic.
 In the presence of stuttering, this is not the case.

-Perhaps even more egregious is the example I gave in the introduction: of $A
+Perhaps even more egregious\todo{more intuition} is the example I gave in the introduction: of $A
 \land \lnot A$ being $\top$, by the same mechanism.
 Imagine that being used, for instance, in a safety-critical system: to draw on a standard Haskell example\cite{beautiful}, the missiles would be